Boys, Girls, and Everything In-Between

 Rather than making gender issues a topic of disgust, think of it as the sin someone wrestles with, as much as we each wrestle with our own sins.

 Yes, homosexuality and any sexual perversion are sins.
 Those are bold words in a post-modernist society in which the phrase, “To each his own,” is becoming the new standard of right and wrong.
 Nevertheless, the Bible remains exceptionally clear on this point.
 Consider the following:

-Do not lie with a man as one lies with a woman; that is detestable.
+Do not have sexual relations with a man as one does with a woman; that is detestable.
 (Leviticus 18:22)

-If a man lies with a man as one lies with a woman, both of them have done what is detestable.
-They must be put to death; their blood will be on their own heads.
+If a man has sexual relations with a man as one does with a woman, both of them have done what is detestable.
+They are to be put to death; their blood will be on their own heads.
 (Leviticus 20:13)

 Because of this, God gave them over to shameful lusts.
 Even their women exchanged natural relations for unnatural ones.
 In the same way the men also abandoned natural relations with women and were inflamed with lust for one another.
-Men committed indecent acts with other men, and received in themselves the due penalty for their perversion.
-Furthermore, since they did not think it worthwhile to retain the knowledge of God, he gave them over to a depraved mind, to do what ought not to be done.
+Men committed shameful acts with other men, and received in themselves the due penalty for their error.
+Furthermore, just as they did not think it worthwhile to retain the knowledge of God, so God gave them over to a depraved mind, so that they do what ought not to be done.
 (Romans 1:26–28)

-Do you not know that the wicked will not inherit the kingdom of God?
-Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
+Or do you not know that wrongdoers will not inherit the kingdom of God?
+Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 (1 Corinthians 6:9–10)